Not all affairs are created equal: 13 Types of Affairs

 11. Online: Online affairs have become extremely prevalent since the inception of the Internet and the propagation of pornography and online dating.
 Some view online affairs as one of the biggest threats to marriage.
 With the “Quadruple A engine” of accessibility, affordability, anonymity and addiction, the Internet population seems to be exploring sexuality in ways that are unprecedented.

-12. Cyber Affaire w/ a Sex-Robot: The 21st century introduce a new form of affaire with cyber sex-robots.
+12. Cyber Affaire w/ a Sex-Robot: The 21st century updated the ‘old-fashion’ sex-dolls form of affaire with programmable sophisticated cyber sex-robots for men and… women.

 13. Consensual Extramarital Sexual Relationships: Sometimes extramarital relationships are explicitly incorporated into the marriage, as in open marriages, polyamorous, or other arrangements.